Five Skin Care Products That Sound Good But Make Acne Worse

 Burt’s Bees Natural Acne Solutions Pore Refining Scrub is a little more problematic.
 It leaves a waxy residue on the skin, canceling out any benefits of a scrub, and actually creating new acne problems.
 When you open the container of Burt’s Bees Natural Acne Solutions Daily Moisturizing Lotion, your nose fills with the odor of chlorine like a swimming pool—and that’s not really a good thing in a moisturizing lotion.
-There are also hints of citronella, which is also used in mosquito repellant candles, and lots and lots of sunflower oil.
+There are also hints of citronella11, which is also used in mosquito repellant candles, and lots and lots of sunflower oil.
 The product is supposed to control the oil in your skin with sunflower oil.
 It’s not sure how that could possibly work.
 However, the chlorine and citronella can create new, smaller bumps to distract viewers of your face from your existing pimples.

 Noxzema Skin Care Products (the entire line)

 Noxzema (often misspelled Noxema) has produced one of North America’s most popular brands of skin care products for decades.
-The problem with every last one of Noxzema’s products for acne care is that they all contain the distinctive blend of camphor, eucalyptus, and menthol that irritates the skin rather than soothing it.
+The problem with every last one of Noxzema’s products for acne care is that they all contain the distinctive blend of camphor, eucalyptus, and menthol12 that irritates the skin rather than soothing it.

 The nicest thing one can say about Noxzema for acne care is that at least it’s really cheap.
 You’ll have a lot more money left over to buy other products to repair your skin.